xuwenyihust/Visor/README.md

 The application implemented with Spark Streaming can realize real-time when used with Apache Kafka.

+### Alert System
+The alert system can detect & announce errors with very short latency.

 ### Architecture

 Kafka + Spark Streaming: